-One of the most significant innovations in the creation and implementation of formal processes is the use of “workflow tools.”
-What does that mean? you ask.
+One of the most significant innovations in creating and implementing formal processes is using “workflow tools.”
+What does that mean?
+You ask.
 That’s a good question.
 I’ve not talked to many, especially in the church, who are doing anything along these lines.

-A “workflow process” is one that is all electronic, notifying and prompting people involved in the process along the way.
+A “workflow process” is all electronic, notifying and prompting people involved in the process along the way.

-First, the purchase requisition form would be “built” as an electronic form and the steps in the process would be set up as “queues” or buckets containing forms as they progress through each step in the process.
+First, the purchase requisition form would be built as an electronic form, and the steps in the process would be set up as “queues” or buckets containing forms as they progress through each step in the process.
 Am I losing you yet?
-When a completed form is “submitted” it would move from the first queue “Complete and Submit Purchase Requisition” to the second queue “Review Purchase Requisition.”
+When a completed form is submitted, it will move from the first queue, “Complete and Submit Purchase Requisition,” to the second queue, “Review Purchase Requisition.”

 When the completed electronic form is moved into the next queue, whoever is responsible for reviewing the form is notified via an e-mail alert.
 They receive an e-mail that tells them there’s a form sitting in the queue they manage.
 The e-mail contains a link that takes them directly to the form for review.
-They do what they are required to do (whatever that is) and click on “submit” or “save” (depending on the workflow tool or how the form is setup) and the form moves into the next queue.
+They do what they are required to do (whatever that is) and click on “submit” or “save” (depending on the workflow tool or how the form is set up), and the form moves into the next queue.
 In this example, the next queue would be “Approve or Deny.”
-Whoever is responsible for approving the purchase is then notified via e-mail, with a link.
+Anyone responsible for approving the purchase is notified via e-mail with a link.
 They approve the form and move it into the next queue.

 Imagine the capability this provides.
 Especially in a multi-site situation or a situation where everyone involved in a process isn’t located in the same place.

 The example I use here is a purchasing process using.
 Even more exciting, especially in the church, is workflow as it applies to “people processes.”
 Check out this post, Building People Processes.